microsoft/azure-openai-service-proxy/README.md

 For now, you add an event via the Azure Storage Account `Storage browser`.
 The `Storage browser` is available in the Azure Portal, under the `Storage account` resource.

-1. Select the Azure Storage Account resource, then select `Storage explorer (preview)` from the left-hand menu, then select `Tables` from the left-hand menu, and finally select the `playgroundauthorization` table.
-Add an entry using the above schema, noting that the `PartitionKey` must be `playground` and the column names are case sensitive, and you must enter dates in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) format in UTC.
+1. Select the Azure Storage Account resource, then select `Storage explorer (preview)` from the left-hand menu, then select `Tables` from the left-hand menu.
+1. Next, select the `playgroundauthorization` table.
+2. Add an entry using the above schema, noting that the `PartitionKey` must be set to `playground` and the column names are case sensitive, and you must enter dates in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) format in UTC.
 The [worldtimebuddy](https://www.worldtimebuddy.com) is a great time resource to convert your local time to UTC.

 Here is an example